dirkwallenstein/vim-localcomplete/README.md

 combinerEXP.vim
 ---------------
 This is a pretty rough and hardcoded module for demonstration purposes.
+Please read the mentioned blog post for more.